UlizesR/UlizesR/README.md

 <h1 align="center">👋 Hello There!
 I'm Uli</h1>

 <p align="center">A senior in college pursuing a triple major in Computer Science, Mathematics, and Physics.</p>

-<p align="center">Passionate about bridging the gap between theory and application in the realms of Computational Physics, Mathematics, and Computer Science.</p>

 ---

 ### About Me